tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 - [Contributors](#contributors)

 ## Introduction

 ### What is Tor?

-Tor is a free and open source anonymity/privacy tool, meant to protect your location and identity.
+Tor is a free and open-source anonymity/privacy tool, meant to protect your location and identity.
 The name is derived from the acronym for the original software project name, ```The Onion Router``` ([[1]], [[2]]).
 This refers to the way in which Tor protects your data, by wrapping it in multiple layers of encryption, similar to the layers of an onion.